 Currently browsing category

 Is it best to use pills or liquids when taking a homeopathic remedy?
-Both give good results, but one has an edge over the other – but which one?
+Both give good results but one has an edge over the other.
+Which one and why?

 A: Traditional homeopathic remedies don’t contain porcine (pig) components but some newer potentised remedies might.

 Q. How much of a remedy should I give?
 Here are our recommendations for big and little people, and the reason why the size of dose is considered a minor variable during treatment.

 The active ingredients of remedies can’t be measured by weight, volume or amount so homeopathy turns to ancient Rome for a little help.